SNAP-4 Service Advanced Features

 Currently, the tool supports "IOPS" as the reward metric, which it aims to maximize.

-The SNAP ML Online Optimizer continuously analyzes active workloads and applies optimization actions in the background.
-The system dynamically learns workload profiles and adapts quickly when known patterns reappear.
+The ML Optimizer will continuously apply actions in the background, relevant to current active workloads.

-Once a workload has been characterized and a set of optimal parameters is applied, the optimizer enters an idle state until a significant change in the traffic pattern is detected.
+Workload profiles will be learnt and adapted to quickly as they reappear.
+Once a workload has been studied and a set of parameters fit, the optimizer will go to sleep until a significant change is detected.

 snap_ml_optimizer_create

-Initializes or recreates the ML Optimizer, which will immediately begin analyzing and optimizing the system.
+snap_ml_optimizer_create command is used to create/recreate ML Optimizer, which will immediately start optimizing the system.

 snap_ml_optimizer_destroy